Hadleigh-Schwartz/EchoDARENet/README.md

 - RIR:
   - MIT IR Survey - 32 kHz RIRs from real environments
   - HOMULA RIR - 48kHz RIRs from real environments
+  - SoundCam
+  - EARS
-  - Simulated IR - Genreated at any sampling rate using generate_ir.py
+  - Simulated IR - Generated at any sampling rate using generate_ir.py

 ### Downloads/Generation
 - The [LibriSpeech](https://www.openslr.org/12) dataset and the [MIT RIR Survey](https://mcdermottlab.mit.edu/Reverb/IR_Survey.html) dataset are  automatically downloaded and be prepared the first time the models are trained, validated or tested on these datasets.